adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/02-setup.md

   ```
 - Finally, define a new connection inside the `config/database.ts` file

+## Verifying Connection
+There are couple of ways to verify the connection settings and ensure that you are able to connect to your database server successfully.
+One is using the **health checks api** and another one is to **manually run a query** inside a dummy route.

-## Health Checks
+### Health Checks
-Lucid has inbuilt support for health checks and it works across all database backends.
+Lucid has inbuilt support for health checks and it works across all database engines.
 All you need to do is, enable the `healthCheck` flag on the database connection and then use the AdonisJS global Health check API for checking the status.

 ```ts{}{start/routes.ts}
 import Route from '@ioc:Adonis/Core/Route'